Eyes on the sky as Chinese balloon shot down over Atlantic

 In Congress, Republicans pounced on the initial decision not to shoot it down over rural Montana as a sign of weakness on the part of the Biden administration.

-But in York County, South Carolina, not far from the North Carolina border, the county sheriff's office advised against anyone trying to take out the balloon on their own.
+But in York County, South Carolina, not far from the North Carolina border, the county sheriff's office advised against anyone trying to take out the balloon on their own as it passed over the region Saturday morning.

 “Don’t try to shoot it!!,” the sheriff’s office tweeted Saturday as the balloon passed over the region at an altitude of about 60,000 feet (18,600 meters).
 “Your rifle rounds WILL NOT reach it.
 Be responsible.
 What goes up will come down, including your bullets.”